(Malignant Hepatoma; Hepatocellular Carcinoma; Primary Liver Cancer)

 - Always use condoms when having sexual intercourse if you or your partner is not in a monogamous relationship, or if you don't know if your partner has hepatitis.

-- Drink alcohol moderately, which is 2 drinks per day for men and 1 drink per day for women.
+- Drink alcohol moderately, which is a maximum of 2 drinks per day for men and a maximum of 1 drink per day for women.

 - Have children vaccinated against hepatitis B.